Social Distancing – 8 Ways To Stay Connected

 However, try not to impose your fears onto others.
 Where you can, take the opportunity to be positive and share a joke to lift others’ spirits, particularly when you are speaking to people in at-risk groups.
 If they want to talk about their concerns, just listen.
 You do not need to come up with a solution, just be there and try not to be dismissive.

-When you are spending increased amounts of time at home, our furry friends provide a wonderful way to keep connected.
+When you are spending increased amounts of time at home, our furry friends provide a wonderful way to stay connected.

 Research has shown that spending time with animals is beneficial to our mental wellbeing.
 Interact with your pet regularly to boost your mood.